bostonbachexchange/heat-map-global-temp/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Monthly Global Land-Surface Temperature Visualization

+This project is a React application that visualizes monthly global land-surface temperature using D3.js.
+It fetches data from the [freeCodeCamp Global Temperature dataset](https://raw.githubusercontent.com/freeCodeCamp/ProjectReferenceData/master/global-temperature.json) and presents it in the form of a heatmap.

+## Table of Contents
+[Installation]
+[Usage]
+[Dependencies]
+[License]

 In the project directory, you can run: